greenelab/onboarding/source/code_review_checklist.rst

 **Code that uses a random seed [special case of constants]** Code that uses a random seed is reproducible.
 This means that the seed can be set *and* a default value is specified.

+**API error handling**
+APIs should catch and handle anticipated errors (e.g. key doesn't exist, type mismatch in lookup) by identifying the source of the error (e.g. lookup failed with PK=XYZ) to the caller with as much precision as possible.